Three charts to show why the South and East China Seas matter

 The region matters to world trade flows and to its energy security.
 The importance of the South and East China Seas cannot be understated.
 It is not just a source of geopolitical tension, it is also a major trading route.
 The countries in the region’s US$ 10.7tn trade accounted for just over 54% of world trade in 2016.
 More than this, the countries in the South and East China seas account for just over 40% of world oil trade (Figure 1).
 Any risk of disruption or threat of instability should make markets and commentators alike feel nervous as a result, not just because of the spill-over effects into the global trade system but also because of the region’s strategic importance.

-Read the rest of the April Trade Outlook here
+Read the rest of the July Trade Outlook here